Felix-Franz/StoryTellerWebpage/README.md

 # StoryTellerWebpage
 A Web page that plays videos depending on the user's decision.

+# Demo

+Just open the [Demo](https://felix-franz.github.io/StoryTellerWebpage/) an try to press 'a' or 'b'.

 ## How to configure

 Just go in the `story.json` and place your story 😉.